-- The above requirements for ambulance services are met, and - Geographic restraints prevent ground emergency transportation to the nearest facility that can treat your condition, or ground emergency transportation would put your health or safety at risk
+- Transport takes you to the nearest available facility that can treat your condition - The above requirements for ambulance services are met - · Geographic restraints prevent ground - Ground emergency transportation would put your health or safety at risk

 Ambulance services that are not for an emergency must be medically necessary and need prior authorization.
 See Prior Authorization for details.